awaitlink/vk-chat-bot/README.md

 ## Features
 - **Easy to use** - setting up behavior is simple - see [2.
 Behavior setup](#2-behavior-setup) below
-- **Respects the quota** - the framework calls VK API not more then 20 times/second, so you don't exceed the quota
+- **Respects the quota** - the package calls VK API not more then 20 times/second, so you don't exceed the quota

 ## Usage
 ### Installation